chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

    - Give `ssh_user` which has access to all the machines.
 Example: `ubuntu`
    - Give `ssh_port` in case your AMI is running on custom ssh port, default will be 22.
    - Give `ssh_key_file` path, this key should have access to all the Machines or VM's
+   - `sudo_password` is only meant to switch to sudo user.
+If you have configured password for sudo user, please provide it here.
+   - We support only private key authentication.
    - Give `fqdn` as the DNS entry of Chef Automate, which LoadBalancer redirects to Chef Automate Machines or VM's.
 Example: `chefautomate.example.com`
    - Set the `admin_password` to what you want to use to login to Chef Automate, when you open up `chefautomate.example.com` in the Browser, for the username `admin`.